 In order to apply experienced fishermen must have completed all mandatory training courses and prove sea time of at least 18 months.
 In addition, the following courses must have been completed:

-- One-Day Stability Awareness
+- Stability Awareness (two one-day courses)

 There are two grades of qualification available: